Adult Protective Services

 Investigations and Assessments

-The Adult Protective Services (APS) Unit receives reports of alleged abuse and neglect of adults-at-risk (ages 18-59) and elder adult (ages 60 and above).
+The Adult Protective Services (APS) Unit receives reports of alleged abuse and neglect of adults-at-risk (ages 18-59) and elder adults (ages 60 and above).
 When necessary, APS social workers will conduct assessments and investigations to determine if a person is being abused or neglected.

 Abuse and Neglect